unifiedjs/unified-engine/doc/options.md

 *   When `false`, does not write to the file system
 *   When pointing to an existing directory, files are written to that directory and keep their original basenames
-*   When the parent directory of the given path exists and one file is processed, the file is written to the given path
+*   When the parent folder of the given path exists and one file is processed, the file is written to the given path
 *   Otherwise, a fatal error is thrown